 But, if you’re not quite ready to purchase a course that doesn’t have to mean you can start learning.

 YouTube is an amazing resource for students to learn about different music theory topics with dozens of great teachers sharing free lessons online.

 The only downside is you don’t get the step-by-step walkthrough always knowing what to cover next that you get with a premium course.
 But, for those on a real budget, it’s definitely worth a look.

 To help, I’ve put together a list of some of my favorite music theory youtube channels that you can check out below.

 Conclusion: Which one Should you get?

 Anyway, that wraps up our post on the top music theory courses available online, I hope it helps give you some ideas.

-So many people start with the best intentions of learning music theory but quickly lose enthusiasm and stopping putting the work in.
+So many people start with the best intentions of learning music theory but quickly lose enthusiasm and stop putting the work in.